VukRadmilovic/VukRadmilovic/README.md

 I am a Software Engineer with a B.Sc. in Software Engineering & Information Technology (University of Novi Sad, FTN).
 Currently working in the Fintech domain, focused on building robust backend architectures and reactive, maintainable frontends.

-I value clean code, system stability, and continuous learning.
+I value clean code, system stability and continuous learning.
 While my professional focus is currently on the Java/TS ecosystem, I have a strong academic background in .NET and Python development.

 ---